zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 * Implement end-to-end Secure Sockets Layer (SSL) encryption for the load balancer.
 You'll use the self-signed SSL certificates that are included with the cluster.

+**Note:** If you want to create a load balancer for a non-HA cluster or if you want to use SSL certificates from a trusted certificate authority, see [Use a Load Balancer to Connect to Services on a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/use-load-balancer-connect-cluster.html) in *Using Big Data Service*.

 ### What Do You Need?

 This lab requires an Oracle Cloud account.
 You may use your own cloud account or a training account whose details were given to you by an Oracle instructor.